yssource/rhai/README.md

 engine.register_fn("new_ts", TestStruct::new);      // registers 'new()'
 ```

-The custom type is then ready for us in scripts.
+The custom type is then ready for use in scripts.
 Scripts can see the functions and methods registered earlier.
 Get the evaluation result back out from script-land just as before, this time casting to the custom type:

 ```rust